Should Fukushima food be served at the Olympics? | The Japan Times

 Tomio Kusano, a pear farmer in Iwaki on the Fukushima coast, struggled enormously after the disaster.

-“My world really collapsed, but I never thought for a second of quitting,” Kusano said.
+“My world really collapsed, but I never thought for a second of quitting,” the orchardist said.